-The Hawkesbury community need to be aware and prepared for natural disasters of bush fires and flooding together. with extreme heat waves due to climate change.
+The Hawkesbury community need to be aware and prepared for natural disasters of bush fires and flooding together with extreme heat waves due to climate change.
 Crucial to building a strong and resilient community is the ongoing awareness support and partnerships between Council, SES, NSW RFS and the Hawkesbury community.

-flood, bushfire and climate change.
+An aware and resilient city that can adapt to natural hazards of flood, bushfire and climate change.